 You can find the Dog Warden’s information through the Environmental Department of your local council.

-If someone has found your lost pet, their first reflex might be to bring it to the nearest vet or veterinary clinic.
+If someone has found your lost pet, their first reflex might be to bring them to their local veterinarian or veterinary clinic.
 Even more so if the animal is injured.
 The veterinarian will be able to scan the microchip and get in contact with you.
+Both vets and animal wardens are used to identifying lost pets.

 A common misconception about microchips is that you can geolocate your animal with them.
 This theory is simply not true.
 A microchip centralises information but is not a GPS tracker as it does not have the technology.